JohnnyHogenbirk/anti_framework_framework/README.md

 Back to the ini generation.
 If you login with admin, admin, you have extra menu options.
 I talk you through the options.

 ### CP-Views
-The first one is a overview of all views.
+The first one is an overview of all views.
 You can change them, if you click on ‘Change’.
 Then you see an overview of all lines in that view.
-After a click on ‘Change’ you get a form, where you can changes all settings.
+After a click on ‘Change’ you get a form, where you can change all settings.

 In fact, it is not very different from changing the view ini file with the text editor.
 There is one advantage: the Javascript in that form hide and show the settings you (don’t) need for a specific type row.
 Because of this support, a non-developer can generate and change views.
-In fact, I did sold my framework a view times to customers.
+In fact, I did sell my framework a view times to customers.
 I did give a training of a few day’s to non-developers.
 After the training, they could make their own views and overviews.

 Ok, the terms views. forms and overviews are a little confusing.
 Technically there are views.
 But, sometimes you want a screen with a table.
 Then I call that view an overview.
 In other cases you want to let the user add, mutate or delete data.
 I give that views the name forms.
 Like the Html-tag form.